Hernia Mesh Lawsuit

 The Bloomington defective product lawyers at TSR Injury Law are currently investigating these kinds of claims.
 We are prepared to review your situation and discuss your legal options during a free, no-obligation consultation.
-Over more than two decades, our firm has recovered $300 million for our clients, including a $3.75 million settlement in a defective product case.
+Over more than two decades, our firm has recovered over $1 billion for our clients, including a $3.75 million settlement in a defective product case.
 Co-founder and managing partner Steve Terry is on the Minnesota Association for Justice Board of Governors.

 Our consultations are completely free and there are no upfront legal fees if we represent you.
 Our lawyers do not get paid unless you obtain a recovery.